dundalek/lazy-lsp.nvim/README.md

 If you encounter an older version of a language server try to run `nix-channel --update` to update channels.
 See [docs about channels](https://nixos.wiki/wiki/Nix_channels) for more details how to work with channels.

-## How it works

-`lazy-lsp` registers all available configurations from lspconfig to start LSP servers by wrapping the commands in a [nix-shell](https://nixos.org/manual/nix/unstable/command-ref/nix-shell.html) environment.
-The nix-shell prepares the environment by pulling all specified dependencies regardless of what is installed on the host system and avoids packages clashes.
-The first time a server is run there is a delay until dependencies are downloaded, but on subsequent runs the time to prepare the shell environment is negligeable.

 ## Comparison with alternatives